LaPingvino/wukkie.uk/DESIGN.md

 ** oopsie woopsie de trein is stukkie wukkie... **

-A personal proof-of-concept project built on Bluesky/ATProto
+A privacy-first proof-of-concept project built on Bluesky/ATProto

 Why do software projects have quality bug tracking and for world issues we are still dealing with slow and cumbersome political systems?
 While politicians have their place, I think we need a way to be able to take responsibility together for the problems we encounter around us.

-Wukkie.uk is a simple proof-of-concept platform that allows users to report and track real-world issues using Bluesky's decentralized social infrastructure.
-The goal is to demonstrate how location-based issue tracking could work in a federated environment, starting with basic functionality and improving over time based on actual usage.
+Wukkie.uk is a privacy-by-design platform that allows users to report and track real-world issues using Bluesky's decentralized social infrastructure.
+The core principle is **privacy-first location handling** - we use geo hashtags that show approximate areas (~1km) instead of precise GPS coordinates, protecting user privacy while enabling effective issue tracking and community coordination.

 ## Core Features